IRS Forms

 Block 1, submission type

 Pick Original for your first waiver request for the current tax year.
-Choose Reconsideration only if the IRS denied or has not decided your earlier request and you are sending new documentation, still within the same tax year window.
+Choose Reconsideration only if the IRS denied your earlier request and you are sending new documentation, still within the same tax year window.
 File at least 45 days before the due date.

 Blocks 2–4, issuer and contact